the-norman-sicily-project/website/site/content/en/places/index.md

 ---
-title: "Explore the Sites of Sicily's Norman Past"
+title: "Explore the Monasteries of Norman Sicily and their Greater Network"
 date: 2020-05-07T09:05:46+05:00
 draft: false
 noshowdate: true